-The Sonos Beam Gen 2 is satisfactory for mixed usage.
-This 5.0 setup offers a small, standalone design that's ideal if you have a smaller living space.
+The Sonos Beam Gen 2 is decent for mixed usage.
+This 5.0 setup offers a small, standalone design that's ideal for a smaller living space.
 Out-of-the-box, it reproduces dialogue in movies and TV shows with clarity, and vocals and lead instruments in your favorite music are present and detailed in the mix.
-Of course, since it's a standalone bar, you don't get as much rumble in the low-bass during action-packed scenes, and the lack of satellites takes away from the immersive feel with surround sound.
+Of course, since it's a standalone bar, you don't get as much rumble in the low bass during action-packed scenes, and the lack of satellites takes away from the immersive feel with surround sound.
 However, you can always add these components separately if you want to improve the performance.

-The Sonos Beam Gen 2 is satisfactory for music.
+The Sonos Beam Gen 2 is good for music.
 As with most premium bars on the market, there's a room correction tool to optimize its sound based on your room's unique acoustics—Sonos calls it Trueplay.
 It's only available with iOS devices, but if you're an Android user, you can still use its bass and treble adjustments to accommodate for any changes in the sound with a different room.
-Overall, its sound profile is suitable for listening to lots of different music genres, with clear and detailed voices and lead instruments and a little extra punch in the high-bass.
-EDM and hip-hop fans will notice the lack of rumble in the low-bass.
+Overall, its sound profile is suitable for listening to lots of different music genres, with clear and detailed voices and lead instruments and a little extra punch in the high bass.
+EDM and hip-hop fans will notice the lack of rumble in the low bass.

 This soundbar is available in 'Black' and 'White' color variants.
 We expect both variants to perform similarly.
 We tested the 'Black' version, and you can see the label for the model we tested here.

-Let us know in the discussions if you come across another version of this soundbar.
+Let us know in the forums if you come across another version of this soundbar.

 See our recommendations for the best small soundbars, the best Dolby Atmos soundbars, and the best soundbars under $500.

 The Sonos Arc is better for mixed usage than the Sonos Beam (Gen 2).
 The Arc is a 5.0.2 setup with a better Atmos performance.
-It also gets louder, albeit with a bit more compression at max volume.
+It also gets louder, albeit with more compression at max volume.
 However, the Beam is more compact and better built.
-You can also upgrade both setups with a subwoofer and satellites if you want.
+You can also upgrade both setups with a subwoofer and satellites.

 The Sonos Beam (Gen 2) and the Bose Smart Soundbar 600 are both smart soundbars with Dolby Atmos support.
 Their small designs make them easy to fit into your living room, too, which is nice.
 The Sonos's stereo soundstage is better, resulting in a more immersive feel with your audio.
 It also supports DTS content, unlike the Bose.